 As part of its commitment to equal opportunity, the College is committed to complying with the requirements of Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act by providing reasonable accommodation to qualified individuals with disabilities.
 A disability is defined as a physical or mental impairment substantially limiting one or more major life activities and includes a record of having an impairment that was substantially limiting or being regarded as having such an impairment.
-Students who believe they have a disability and need an accommodation, either to complete the application process or to meet their academic requirements should contact the Director of the Office of Access, Support and Inclusion Services; employees who believe they need an accommodation to perform their work should contact the Methodist College HR Manager.
+Students who believe they have a disability and need an accommodation, either to complete the application process or to meet their academic requirements should contact the O.A.S.I.S; employees who believe they need an accommodation to perform their work should contact the Methodist College HR Manager.
 (See separate Section 504 and Americans with Disabilities Act Accommodation Policy for more details.)

 Additionally, as part of its commitment to equal opportunity, the College is committed to providing reasonable accommodations to employees and students who sincerely held religious belief, practice, or observance conflicts with a work, education, or other College requirement, unless doing so would create an undue hardship on the College or would alter requirements essential to the instruction being provided or licensing being pursued.
-Individuals may also contact the HR Manager, 309-671-3538, office #W130, or the Office for Civil Rights of the U.S. Department of Education.
+Individuals may also contact the HR Manager (309-671-3538) or the Office for Civil Rights of the U.S. Department of Education.